Curvature Replication Cosmology – Pattern Field Theory

 \[ \kappa_{i,j,\ell}(t + \Delta t) = \kappa_{i,j,\ell}(t) + \mathcal{R}\big[\kappa_{\text{neigh}}(t)\big] \]

 where \( \mathcal{R} \) is the replication kernel, acting on a local neighborhood of the lattice.
-Instead of scaling all distances, the universe grows by emitting new curvature shells that satisfy PFT coherence constraints, including the Crystalline Coherence Equation (CCE) and Phase Alignment Lock (PAL).
+The universe grows by emitting new curvature shells that satisfy PFT coherence constraints, including the Crystalline Coherence Equation (CCE) and Phase Alignment Lock (PAL).

 2. Curvature replication field